 In online optimization, a round-dependent objective function must be minimized at each round $t \in \left\{1,2, \ldots, T \right\}$, where $T \in \mathbb{N}$ is the time horizon.
-In this setting, the objective function is assumed to be observed only after the decision maker has implemented the round's decision, which must be provided on a fast-timescale.
+In this setting, the objective function is assumed to be observed only after the decision maker has implemented the round's decision, which must be provided on a fast timescale.

-We consider a subset of online binary optimization problems with the base set $V = \left\{1,2, 3, \ldots, n \right\}$ in which the objective function is assumed to be submodular.
+We consider a subset of online binary optimization problems with the base set $V = \left\{1,2, 3, \ldots, n \right\}$, $n \in \mathbb{N}$, in which the objective function is assumed to be submodular.
 Let the power set $2^V$ represent the set of all possible decisions.
-In each round $t \in \left\{1,2, \ldots, T \right\}$, a decision $S \subseteq 2^V$ must be made.
+In each round $t \in \left\{1,2, \ldots, T \right\}$, a decision $S \in 2^V$ must be made.
 The problem takes the form:

 where $f_t: 2^V \mapsto \mathbb{R}$ is a submodular set function, $\SS \subseteq 2^V$ is the feasible set, i.e., the set that expresses the problem's constraints, and $t \in \left\{1,2, \ldots, T \right\}$.